Vyral/base-template/_posts/2021-01-27-how-the-coming-soon-and-pre-marketing-statuses-differ.md

 What’s the best fit in your case?
 It all depends on your situation, meaning your timeline and how you want to advertise your property.
 Neither status perfectly suits any particular client.
 When you think the time is right to sell, we’d be happy to sit down with you and talk about your best course of action.&nbsp;

-As always, if you have questions about this or any real estate topic, don’t hesitate to reach out to me.
-I’m happy to help.
+As always, if you have questions about this or any real estate topic, don’t hesitate to reach out to us.
+We're happy to help.